It takes courage to reach out for help!

 In response to COVID-19 I will exclusively conduct therapy sessions over the phone or through a secure video platform.
 Please click "Online Therapy" in the main menu for more information.

 Hi, my name is Amanda.
-I am a Registered Counselling Therapist Candidate (RCT-C) with a Masters in Counselling Psychology from Yorkville University.
+I am a Registered Counselling Therapist (RCT) with a Masters in Counselling Psychology from Yorkville University.
 I completed my undergraduate degree at Laurentian University in Sudbury Ontario where I received a Bachelor of Arts with Honors in Psychology.

 For as long as I can remember I have had a passion for helping people, and understanding my own inner world and the inner world of those around me.
 It became my dream to become a counselling therapist during my undergrad.
 Before I began my Masters in Counselling, I spent my 20’s living, teaching, and traveling in Asia.
 I was able to save enough to enjoy a year of independent travel across 7 countries in 2014.
 My time in Taiwan, India, and Nepal created and fuelled my passion for mindfulness and meditation.
 This passion has lead me to Acceptance and Commitment Therapy, Humanistic-Existential Therapies, as well as, Mindfulness-Based Cognitive Therapy, which are the modalities that most inform my practice.